jessonfoo/p002/week_4/7_cultural_blog.md

 ## Submission
 Link to your blog on the index of your site and sync your changes.

 Share your blog on the google+ community under "Blog Posts!"
 Read others blogs.
 What did you like about them?
+Comment on their post!